MicrosoftDocs/visualstudio-docs/docs/msbuild/tutorial-create-custom-task-for-code-generation.md

 For background on this section, read about [properties and targets](customize-your-build.md) and then how to [include props and targets in a NuGet package](/nuget/create-packages/creating-a-package#include-msbuild-props-and-targets-in-a-package).

 In some cases, you might want to add custom build targets or properties in projects that consume your package, such as running a custom tool or process during build.
-You do this by placing files in the form <package_id>.targets or <package_id>.props within the \build folder of the project.
+You do this by placing files in the form `<package_id>.targets` or `<package_id>.props` within the `build` folder in the project.

-Files in the root \build folder are considered suitable for all target frameworks.
+Files in the project root `build` folder are considered suitable for all target frameworks.

 In this section, you'll wire up the task implementation in `.props` and `.targets` files, which will be included in our NuGet package and automatically loaded from a referencing project.